This post may contain affiliate links, please read our disclosure policy.

 Fort Myers Florida is filled with fun things to do for the whole family, including some incredible free things!
-Plan your visit to Fort Myers and be sure to check out these free things to do.
+Plan your visit to this beautiful city be sure to check out these free things to do in Ft Myers.

 You’re already saving hundreds of dollars by avoiding more popular tourist destinations.
-You can save even more on your trip to Fort Myers by adding free activities to your “to-do” list.
+You can save even more on your trip by adding free activities in Fort Myers to your “to-do” list.
 No matter who you’re traveling with, there’s something for everyone in this beautiful city!

 At the 17-acre Lee County Manatee Park, you don’t have to pay for zoo admission to see manatees up close!
 Visit between November and March to see the manatees swim in the shallow water, perfect for viewing the creatures in all their glory.
 Since manatees prefer colder water, you won’t see them during the warmer months.
 Make your winter vacation memorable with this exciting attraction!